XQueryInstitute/Course-Materials/error handling/README.md

 ##Conclusion

-We now understand how to interpret XQuery error codes, how to throw errors, and how to catch errors gracefully.
+We now understand how to interpret XQuery error codes, to throw errors, and to catch errors gracefully.
 We've also seen a range of tools that can help to prevent errors such as XQSuite, XQDoc, and XQLint.
 In the end, avoiding and diagnosing errors is as much an art as a science.
 You'll inevitably make many mistakes when you begin coding in any language.
 Tracking down the sources of your errors generally turns you into a better program over time.
-The tools can aid you in this process but you'll also develop your own "intuition" about where things may have gone wrong in your code and why.
+The tools can aid you in this process but you'll also develop your own "intuition"–experienced programmers claim to detect "code smells"–about where things may have gone wrong in your code and why.